mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-notice I'm again using `public static` functions, and calling a common function that has the logic written once
+notice I'm again using `public static` functions, and calling a common function that has the logic written once. this is single point of truth.
-	In most cases, computer programmers focus on having a Single Point Of Truth wherever possible, even at the cost of performance.
+	Prioritizing single point of truth saves time debugging and refactoring, even if it slightly impacts runtime with extra method calls. human programming hours are almost always more expensive than CPU cycles.
-	Being undisciplined about a Single Point of Truth leads to technical debt, which is an Invisible Wizard Problems that I'm trying to avoid in this tutorial.
+	This is an invisible wizard problem too: being undisciplined about a Single Point of Truth leads to technical debt, which experienced developers learn to avoid.
-	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug, or a need to change.
-		This creates less confusion, and less cognitive load.
-	It is true that inlining, or writing the function again in place, will improve runtime speed.
-		But the runtime speed improvement is tiny compared to the lost programmer time when reading, writing, and modifying the code.
-	Single Point Of Truth is an optimization for the Programmer, not for the computer.
-		This is right to do because usually, the programmer's time costs are much higher than runtime costs for the computer.

 ### scene
 writing and compiling program.cs